xitu/gold-miner/TODO/why-composition-is-harder-with-classes.md

   constructor: createUser
 });
 createUser.of = createUser;
-// 测试 .of and .constructor:
+// 测试 .of 和 .constructor:
 const empty = ({ constructor } = {}) => constructor.of ?
   constructor.of() :
   undefined